Landau-Ginzburg Mirror Symmetry Conjecture: Introduction

 {\bf Acknowledgements.} We would like to thank Huijun Fan, Tyler Jarvis, Yongbin Ruan, and Kyoji Saito for their insight and consistent support of this project.
 We would like to thank Huai-Liang Chang, Jeremy Gu\'er\'e, Changzheng Li for helpful discussions.
 In addition, W.H. would like to thank Pedro Acosta, Huazhong Ke, Dusty Ross.
 S.L. and Y.S. would like to thank Hiroshi Iritani and Todor Milanov.
-Y.S. is partially supported by NSF grant DMS-1159156.
+W.H. is partially supported by grant 11901597 of National Natural Science Foundation of China.
+S.L. is partially supported by grant 11801300 of National Natural Science Foundation of China and grant Z180003 of Beijing Municipal Natural Science Foundation.
+Y.S. is partially supported by Simons Collaboration grant 587119.
 R.W. acknowledges the support of a National Science Foundation Graduate Research Fellowship under Grant No. DGE-1247046.
-The authors began their final collaboration on this project while they were visiting the University of Michigan for the ``Workshop on B-model aspects of Gromov-Witten Theory" in March, 2014.
+The authors started their collaboration on this project while they were visiting the University of Michigan for the ``Workshop on B-model aspects of Gromov-Witten Theory" in March, 2014.
 We thank the university for its hospitality.